Best alternative to ccusage

 Mechanism Breadth

-The only tool combining output filtering + semantic search + skeleton compression + lazy MCP + sandbox execution + secret redaction + content-addressed cache in a single binary.
-No tool switching, no integration work.
+The only tool combining output filtering + semantic search + skeleton compression + sandbox execution + MCP proxying + secret redaction + content-addressed cache in a single binary.
+On the open THOL benchmark (Claude Code 2.1.183 campaign) it is the only tool measured significantly cheaper than the control: cost ratio 0.84 [0.72, 0.95], 120/120 successful runs.

 Token Reduction